simplic/documentation/dev/bug_hunt/general_approach.md

 after that you can expand your testing to the rest.

 Giving priority to cases that take little effort, don't need specific knowhow and have a high likelihood of fixing the problem will increase the efficency of your bug hunt.
-Starting with the most time consuming proble, you have no idea about is a terrible idea.
+Starting with the most time consuming problem, you have no idea about is a terrible idea.

 ### Getting someone elses help